 International Travel Following Initial Entry

-Students who have already entered the United States and are compelled to travel internationally for unforeseen reasons before SEVIS registration is complete must contact their dedicated IS Advisor.
-For all other cases, please consult the Office of Global Services (OGS) prior to entering the United States in F-1 or J-1 status.
+Students who have already entered the United States and are compelled to travel internationally for unforeseen reasons before classes begin or before the first 30 days of the semester have passed must contact their dedicated IS Advisor.
+For all other cases, please consult OGS prior to entering the United States in F-1 or J-1 status.

-Upon arrival in the United States, be prepared to show the following documents to the inspections officer:
+Upon arrival in the United States, all visitors are subject to biometric identification through digital photographs and fingerprints.
+Be prepared to show the following documents U.S. Customs and Border Protection (CBP):